 At 9 m wide, the rose window is an impressive delight.

-From left to right, the facade displays:
+From left to right, the facade consists of 6 portals:

 The Virgin’s portal

 Heaven, inhabited by angels and the chosen, draped in long robes, is opposed by a depiction of hell, swarming with demons and the damned dogged by despair.
 Amongst this scene is a strikingly beautiful statue of the Archangel Saint Michael, smiling graciously, which evokes the smiling angel of Reims.

 The towers of the façade